 Adding ETH through your wallet

-Depending on your wallet provider, ETH may also be provided directly in your wallet.
+Depending on your wallet provider, you may have the option to purchase ETH directly in your wallet.

-Please see instructions below on how to purchase ETH via MetaMask.
+Please see the instructions below on how to purchase ETH using MetaMask.

 Keep in mind, all transactions completed on the Ethereum blockchain will require gas fees.
-You will need enough ETH to complete your transaction on OpenSea, along with the gas fees associated with the transaction.
+You'll need enough ETH to complete your transaction on OpenSea, along with the gas fees associated with the transaction.